tweag/nickel/examples/README.md

     }
     ```

-    Alternatively, you can query individual elements of configuration, showing
+    Alternatively, you can query individual elements of a configuration, showing
     documentation and other metadata:

     ```console